awlondon/d9l294il0oqy-dqr3/docs/tech/workstation_ordering_system_v1.md

 ### Ordering
 1. Member browses menu in the app or on the tablet tied to the seat_code.
 2. Order is created with seat_code, member ID, payment method, and any allergy notes.
-3. Payment is authorized; order status moves to `received` and routes to the café/KDS.
+3. Payment is authorized; order status moves to `received` and routes to the cafe/KDS.

 ### Fulfillment & Delivery (Manual Runners)
-1. Café operator prepares items; KDS and labels show seat_code prominently.
+1. Cafe operator prepares items; KDS and labels show seat_code prominently.
 2. Runner picks up completed orders, confirms seat_code, and delivers to the workstation.
 3. Runner can mark `delivered` in the system or notify host if the member is unavailable.